kynan/nbstripout/README.rst

     nbstripout --install --attributes .gitattributes

-Specify a different path to Python (default is the path to the Python used during ``nbstripout`` invocation).
+Specify a different path to the Python interpreter to be used for the git filters (default is the path to the Python interpreter used when ``nbstripout`` is installed).
 This is useful if you have Python installed in different or unusual locations across machines (e.g. ``/usr/bin/python3`` on your machine vs ``/usr/local/bin/python3`` in a container or elsewhere):

 .. code-block:: sh